hello-adam-martin/PropertyMentor/properties/README.md

 - Implement a calendar view to visualize pricing and availability over time
 - Add support for amenities and property features
 - Develop a more sophisticated gap stay pricing strategy
+- Implement dynamic pricing based on demand and occupancy rates